ハラスメント推進対策室

 Sexual Harassment

-Sexual harassment is sexual behavior that makes another person feel uncomfortable, regardless of the doer's intent.
+Sexual harassment is sexual behavior that makes another person feel uncomfortable, regardless of the actor's intention, and harms the working or learning environment.

 Examples